Xara25/Flash-Text/README.md

 ## 📄 License

-This software is licensed under the GNU General Public License (GPL). - see the [license file](LICENSE.md) for more details.
+This software is under the MIT license. - see the [license file](LICENSE.md) for more details.

 #
 Feel free to reach out if you have any questions or suggestions!